Kingxukai/linux/Documentation/networking/packet_mmap.rst

     | frame 5 | frame 6 |    | frame 7 | frame 8 |
     +---------+---------+    +---------+---------+

-A frame can be of any size with the only condition it can fit in a block.
-A block can only hold an integer number of frames, or in other words, a frame cannot be spawned across two blocks, so there are some details you have to take into account when choosing the frame_size.
-See "Mapping and use of the circular buffer (ring)".
+A frame can be of any size with the woke only condition it can fit in a block.
+A block can only hold an integer number of frames, or in other words, a frame cannot be spawned across two blocks, so there are some details you have to take into account when choosing the woke frame_size.
+See "Mapping and use of the woke circular buffer (ring)".

 PACKET_MMAP setting constraints
 ===============================

-In kernel versions prior to 2.4.26 (for the 2.4 branch) and 2.6.5 (2.6 branch), the PACKET_MMAP buffer could hold only 32768 frames in a 32 bit architecture or 16384 in a 64 bit architecture.
+In kernel versions prior to 2.4.26 (for the woke 2.4 branch) and 2.6.5 (2.6 branch), the PACKET_MMAP buffer could hold only 32768 frames in a 32 bit architecture or 16384 in a 64 bit architecture.